-- Renovate 50 classrooms, 2 lecture halls and learning resource center to improve the classroom environment and incorporate new teaching technologies to enhance student success and better prepare students for the use of "real-world" technologies at work or in advanced studies. - Create a new service center to assist faculty with redesigning curricula, identifying and learning new technologies, expanding on line learning and incorporating those technologies into the classroom.

-- Create new collaborative learning and engagement spaces on the Napier Avenue Campus that will provide students with group study and classroom project preparation areas. - Replace original heating and cooling plant and air handling units.
-This equipment is over 45 years old and well past its design lifetime.
-Annual energy savings is estimated at \$318,045. - Connect the STEM initiative and the physical plant replacements by bringing the energy data into the classroom, using the building as a real life learning lab. - Bring building facilities to current ADA standards. - Provide a Student Success Center to support student retention and successful transition into the workforce.
+- Renovate approximately 50 classrooms, 2 lecture halls and the learning resource center to improve the classroom environment and incorporate new teaching technologies to enhance student success and better prepare students for the use of "real-world" technologies at work or in advanced studies. - Create a new service center to assist faculty with redesigning curricula, identifying and learning new technologies, expanding on line learning and incorporating those technologies into the classroom. - Create new collaborative learning and engagement spaces that will provide students with group study and classroom project preparation areas. - Replace original heating and cooling plant and air handling units, along with lighting systems.
+This equipment is over 50+ years old and well past its design lifetime.
+Annual energy savings is estimated at \$320,000. - Bring building facilities to current ADA standards. - Provide a Student Success Center to support student retention and successful transition into the workforce.